lab_wiki

 Lab meetings

 Our lab meetings are usually on a Tuesday at 1030am, and held in the seminar room at the Max Planck Centre, 2nd floor of 10-11 Russell Square House.
-These meetings are hybrid and a Zoom link is posted in the #lab-meetings channel on Slack for those dialing in remotely.
+These meetings are hybrid and a Zoom link is pinned in the #lab-meetings channel on Slack for those dialing in remotely (though see “Hours” above for expectations that these are primarily in-person meetings).

 Other meetings